trbrooks/necker1/README.md

 "necker_csv_data.zip" contains the raw data collected by the PsychoPy2 programs.

-Or you can use dataframe.RDA, an R object, and avoid having to use py-to-R6.R
+Or you can use df.RDA, an R dataframe object, and avoid having to use py-to-R6.R

 **R Files**

 "py-to-R6.R" uses .csv files to create an R data object.
 Creates an R object called "df1" from necker_csv_data.
 Or you can just use dataframe.RDA (see below).

-dataframe.Rda is a dataframe of all data.
+df.Rda is a dataframe of all data.
 Load it into an R object called "df1" to run anaylses and generate figures.
+(Use readRDS() to load.)

 necker_analyses_figures.R uses the dataframe df1 to generate all plots and analyses.